An illustrated guide to the classic erotic film series and the many, many copycats, spin-offs and spoofs that came in its wake.

-Taken from the novel by Emmanuelle Arsen, Emmanuelle was one of the biggest cinematic hits of the 1970s – a soft focus, softcore alternative to the hardcore explosion of the time, it had a wide appeal to audiences – couples in particular – who wanted some erotic thrills without the graphic penetration shots.
-Inevitably, the slickly-made film spawned a handful of immediate sequels, but also gave way to a host of imitators, which managed to use the Emmanuelle name simply by tweaking the spelling slightly (usually to ‘Emanuelle’).
+Taken from the novel by Emmanuelle Arsen, Emmanuelle was one of the biggest cinematic hits of the 1970s – a soft-focus, softcore alternative to the hardcore explosion of the time, it had a wide appeal to audiences – couples in particular – who wanted some erotic thrills without the graphic penetration shots.
+Inevitably, the slickly-made film spawned a handful of immediate sequels but it also gave way to a host of imitators, which managed to use the Emmanuelle name simply by tweaking the spelling slightly (usually to ‘Emanuelle’).
 You can’t help but think that the producers needed better lawyers.

-Ironically, in the 1980s, the official Emmanuelle films began to resemble the copycats, with a conyer belt of increasingly forgettable new actresses replacing Sylvia Kristel, and a series of outlandish plots that included pitting her against Dracula and sending her into space.
-The most recent incarnation has been American adult star Allie Haze, who has played the role in the direct to video Emmanuelle Through Time series.
+Ironically, in the 1980s, the official Emmanuelle films began to resemble the copycats, with a conveyer belt of increasingly forgettable new actresses replacing Sylvia Kristel and a series of outlandish plots that included pitting her against Dracula and sending her into space.
+The most recent incarnation has been American adult star Allie Haze, who has played the role in the direct-to-video Emmanuelle Through Time series.

 You can read the full story of the rise and fall of the official series here.